If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 Disneyland Park “employs” nearly 200 cats.

-Shortly after Disneyland Park opened its doors in the 1950’s they began to have issues with rodents.
+Shortly after Disneyland Park opened its doors in the 1950’s it began to have issues with rodents.

-Fortunately for the park and its visitors, the problem soon began to solve itself; a group of feral cats had moved into the park and began to hunt the unwanted mice.
+Fortunately for the park and its visitors, the problem soon began to solve itself; a group of feral cats had moved into the park and begun to hunt the unwanted mice.

 The park staff soon realized the value of the cats and has since taken care of them and their offspring.